Law Student FAQ

 Do I need a car?

 Street Law participation is not dependent on access to a car, and every effort is made to accommodate students without a car.
 Accordingly, we place law students with a car at high schools that are not easily accessible by public transportation.
-Access to a car is especially desirable for Street Law: Corrections and Community participants who teach in the evenings.

 How are the law students graded?